- A Bit of Paid Advertisement

 Businesses bid on keywords they wish to rank and then pay for each click.
 Some keywords are highly competitive and expensive.
 To get the most out of search ads, marketers must target keywords with higher buyer interest, which means consumers are more likely to convert.

-When we think of internet advertising, we automatically think of banner ads since they stick out.
+We automatically think of banner ads when we think of internet advertising since they stick out.
 They are widespread and come in a range of shapes.
-These advertisements can be effective, but they tend to target users who do not actively shop for something new.
+These advertisements can be effective, but they target users who do not actively shop for something new.

 For instance, a person may be interested in a medical blog but not in an online marketing course.
 Display advertising is effective if you place it correctly.
 It can be paid on a pay-per-click basis or displayed for a certain period.